-- Press Windows key + I to open the Settings app, and click on Update & security.
+- Press Windows + I to open the Settings app, and click on Update & security.

-- Choose Troubleshoot from the left pane.
+- Choose Troubleshoot from the left pane, and click on Other troubleshooters.

-Solution 4 – Restore Playback Device to default values
+3. Restore playback devices to default values

-- Choose the Advanced tab.
+- Navigate to the Advanced tab.

 - Click on Restore Defaults and confirm changes.